-The following sections include a brief summary of some of the differences between XML Web services created by using ASP.NET, the System.Net namespace, Enterprise Services, and .NET remoting.
+The following is a brief summary of some of the differences between XML Web services built using ASP.NET, the System.Net namespace, and .NET remoting.

 XML Web Services

-XML Web services created by using ASP.NET work well if you build Active Server Pages (ASP) applications by using the Web application model and the ASP.NET HTTP runtime, including strong support in Microsoft Visual Studio .NET.
-With the XML Web service infrastructure, you can easily create components for other applications to use or use components that other applications have created by using protocols, formats, and data types most appropriate to Web-based applications.
-Exact type fidelity between computers is not supported and only some types of arguments can be passed.
+If you build ASP applications using the Web application model and have the power of the ASP.NET HTTP runtime, including strong support in Microsoft Visual Studio.
+NET, XML Web services built using ASP.NET are for you.
+With the XML Web service infrastructure, you can easily create components for other applications to use, or use components that others have created using protocols, formats, and data types most appropriate to Web-based applications.
+Exact type fidelity between computers is not supported, and only some types of arguments can be passed.
 For more information, see XML Web Services Created Using ASP.NET and XML Web Service Clients.

-You can use the classes in the System.Net namespace to build an entire communication structure from the socket level.
+You can use the classes in the System.Net namespace to build an entire communication structure from the ground up.
 You can also use the System.Net classes to implement communication protocols and serialization formats that you can plug into the remoting architecture.
-For more information, see Network Programming.
+For more information, see Accessing the Internet.

-.NET remoting provides the tools for many comprehensive communication scenarios that include XML Web services.
+.NET remoting provides the tools for any number of comprehensive communication scenarios that include, but are not limited to, XML Web services.
 Using .NET remoting, you can:

-Publish or access services in any type of application domain, whether that domain is a console application, Windows Form, IIS, XML Web service, or Windows Service.
+- Publish or consume services in any type of application domain, whether that domain is a console application, a Windows Form, Internet Information Services (IIS), an XML Web service, or a Windows Service.

-Preserve full managed code type system fidelity in binary formatted communications, including support for generic types.
+- Preserve full managed code type system fidelity in binary formatted communications.

-Implement and use third-party channels or protocols to extend communication to meet your specific requirements.
+- Implement and use third-party channels or protocols to extend communication to meet your specific needs.

 - Participate directly in the communication process to create the functionality you need.